It Can Take Decades

 This is an image that I’ve been trying to get for over two decades.

-That little stream running out of the seep (near the top) feeds water into another wetland habitat know as a sedge meadow.
-The term “meadow” can be misleading because, when I think of a meadow, I think of grasses and flowers where people can frolic in the afternoon sun, maybe hold a picnic.
-But if you tried that here, you’d likely need rescuing after you and your checkered tablecloth get stuck in magnetic mud.
-And it should come as no surprise that the dominant plant in a sedge meadow is the sedge.
+The small stream that emerges from the seep (near the top) feeds into another wetland habitat, known as a sedge meadow, where the dominant plants are, well, sedges.
+The term “meadow” can be misleading.
+I envision a lush field of grass and flowers where you can hold a picnic and frolic in the afternoon sun.
+But if you tried that here, you’d likely need rescuing after you and your checkered tablecloth got stuck in magnetic mud.

-The gravel gives the water a high alkaline content, and not every plant can tolerate that kind of chemistry.
-Therefore, the flowers can be uncommon or rare.
-Here we have Ohio goldenrod, sphynx lady tresses orchid (two spikes of white flowers), and Grass-of-Parnassus (whitish flowers sprinkled throughout the seep).
+The gravel gives the water a high alkaline content, but not every plant can tolerate that kind of chemistry.
+Flowers are often uncommon or rare.
+Here we have Ohio goldenrod, sphynx lady tresses orchid (the two spikes of white flowers), and Grass-of-Parnassus (the whitish flowers sprinkled throughout the seep).